pugazharasan007/Titanic-Data-Visualization-with-Power-BI/README.md

 # Titanic-Data-Visualization-with-Power-BI
-I've completed a project analyzing the Titanic dataset using Power BI.
-Here are some key insights:
+I've explored the Titanic dataset using Power BI, creating insightful visualizations that uncover key patterns in the data:

-Gender Distribution:
+Gender Distribution: Analyzed 448 males and 259 females among the passengers.

-Male: 448
-Female: 259
-Survival Rate by Gender:

-Not Survived: Male 360, Female 64
-Survived: Male 88, Female 195
-Embarkation by Gender:

-Southampton: Female 186, Male 364
-Cherbourg: Female 59, Male 68
-Queenstown: Female 24, Male 16
-Survival by Family Size:

-Analyzed family sizes from 0 to 6
-Survival by Age (15-60):

-Filtered outliers for clarity
-Interactive Dashboard:

-Includes total passengers, and slicers for Pclass, Sex, and Survival Status Check out my dashboard and share your thoughts!
+Survival Rates: Visualized survival rates, showing outcomes for males (360 not survived, 88 survived) and females (64 not survived, 195 survived).

+Embarkation Points: Explored embarkation points and gender ratios at Southampton, Cherbourg, and Queenstown.

+Family Size Impact: Investigated how family size (0 to 6 members) affected survival rates.

+Age Analysis: Filtered age data (15-60) to better understand survival patterns.

+Interactive Dashboard: Built an interactive dashboard with filters for passenger class, gender, and survival status for deeper exploration.

+Explore my project and feel free to provide feedback or suggestions!

-#DataScience #PowerBI #DataViz #Titanic #Analytics
+#DataScience #PowerBI #DataVisualization #Titanic #Analytics